cs161-staff/textbook/web/http.md

 ## The Request-Response Model

-Fundementally, HTTP follows a request-response model, where clients (such as browsers) must actively start a connection to the server and issue a request, which the server then responds to.
+Fundamentally, HTTP follows a request-response model, where clients (such as browsers) must actively start a connection to the server and issue a request, which the server then responds to.
 This request can be something like "Send me a webpage" or "Change the password for my user account to `foobar`."
-To the first example, the server would logically respond with the contents of the web page, and to the second example, the response may be something as simple as "Okay, I've changed your password."
+In the first example, the server might respond with the contents of the web page, and in the second example, the response might be something as simple as "Okay, I've changed your password."
 The exact structure of these requests will be covered in further detail in the next couple sections.

+The original version of HTTP, HTTP 1.1, is a text-based protocol, where each HTTP request and response contains a _header_ with some metadata about the request or response and a _payload_ with the actual contents of the request or response.
+HTTP2, a more recent version of HTTP, is a binary-encoded protocol for efficiency, but the same concepts apply.

+For all requests, the server generates and sends a response.
+The response includes a series of headers and, in the payload, the body of the data requested.

 ## Structure of a Request